stokeydev/pa1/README.md

 ### **1. Strategy**

-- I required an easy-to-read, dependable website that delivers clear information about menu options and opening times.
+- I required an easy-to-read, dependable website that delivers clear information about what to do the and breif history of the area.
 - Location of the shop must be visible and social media links available.
 - The retro aesthetic of SCOOPS is to be carried on throughout the website with the use of consistent, clean design and use of graphics and colour to evoke an emotional and familiar connection for the user.
 - Pricing within the menu page is to be transparent and simple.